tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup/architecture/transformations.rst

 are used, which link the inertial frame to the body-fixed frame of the vehicle.
 Identifiers for these frames are defined in the
 :class:`~tudatpy.numerical_simulation.environment.AerodynamicsReferenceFrames` enumeration.
 They are listed here for completeness:

-- Inertial frame
+- Inertial frame (corresponding exactly to the global frame orientation of the environment)
-- Central-body-fixed frame
+- Central-body-fixed frame (corresponding exactly to the :ref:`body-fixed frame <body_fixed_frames>` of the central body)
 - Vertical frame
 - Trajectory frame
 - Aerodynamic frame
-- Vehicle body-fixed frame
+- Vehicle body-fixed frame (corresponding exactly to the :ref:`body-fixed frame <body_fixed_frames>` of the central body)

 For the mathematical model definition (and graphical representation), we refer the reader to `Mooij (1994) <https://repository.tudelft.nl/islandora/object/uuid:e5fce5a0-7bce-4d8e-8249-e23293edbb55/datastream/OBJ/download>`_.